vishnupriyavr/learntube-bot/README.md

 - Created a backend for the same to be used as a service with REST APIs for the bot flow, using FastAPI
 - Created a frontend for the same to be used as a chat app, for seamless conversation between user and assistant, using Streamlit.
 - [UPDATE] Created a function to combat prompt injection.
+- [UPDATE] Addressed all the improvement feedback comments.

 # Frameworks used: